Find Grad Schools

 97 Yearly Graduations

 The 13th most popular school in the country for parks & rec majors who are seeking their master's degree is University of Florida.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
 During the most recent year for which we have data, 97 people received their master's degree in parks & rec from UF.
-Of these students, 46% were women and 21% were members of underrepresented racial-ethnic groups.
-University of Florida parks & rec graduates who receive their master's degree go on to jobs earning a median salary of $44,749.
+About 52% of this group were women, and 29% were students from an underrepresented racial-ethnic group.

 #15